MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/2-use-as-development-environment.md

 ## How the extension works

 The Remote - Containers extension lets you grab a dev container with the specific technology stack or dependencies already set up for you, open a project, and find that your code just works.
 You don't need to download anything on your local machine.
 Remote - Containers works by connecting Visual Studio Code to a running container.
-Workspace files are mounted from the local file system or copied or cloned into the container.
+Workspace files are mounted from the local file system, or they're copied or cloned into the container.

 Visual Studio Code extensions are installed and run inside the container.
 There, they have full access to the tools, platform, and file system.
 To you, the developer, the experience is the same as if you had opened the project normally in Visual Studio Code.